User Profile: Dr. Santiago Gassó

 However, tracking dust is tricky.
 In visible satellite imagery, it can be difficult or impossible to see dust against bright backgrounds (such as clouds or snow) or at high latitudes (due to instrument viewing angles or the lack of adequate light, such as during the polar winter).
 To make dust easier to see, scientists often use combinations of spectral observing bands to identify dust in false colors.

 For example, the OMI Aerosol Index is a science parameter of the OMI Level-2 near ultraviolet (UV) aerosol data product (OMAERUV; DOI: 10.5067/Aura/OMI/DATA2004), and uses processing algorithms to highlight areas of higher aerosol concentrations in yellow and red.
-Dr. Gassó often begins his observations by looking at MODIS imagery using the Earth Observing System Data and Information System (EOSDIS) Worldview data visualization application, then retrieves OMI data for his areas of interest.
+Dr. Gassó often begins his observations by looking at MODIS imagery using NASA's Earth Observing System Data and Information System (EOSDIS) Worldview data visualization application, then retrieves OMI data for his areas of interest.

 He points out that it can be challenging to use these images to estimate aerosol mass since there is no direct relationship between dust concentrations and the optical signals detected by satellite instruments.
 As a result, complex algorithms are needed to process this information, which results in a parameter called the ambient aerosol optical depth (AOD) that can be compared with model outputs.
 Much of Dr. Gassó’s work involves creating these processing algorithms and interpreting the data produced by them, such as the effects dust and other aerosols have on clouds or in marine ecosystems.
 This information is essential for climate modelers, and also is used in air quality studies and forecasts.